 As we’ve said time and time again, it all comes down to the data.
 Being able to track, record and then analyse event benchmarks is paramount to knowing which guests to invest in, and which to cross off your guest list permanently.
 Thanks to our Guest Concierge Management Software, events companies are able to do just that.
 Events today are increasingly about inviting the right people – even if it means a smaller turnout – than merely bombarding hundreds of guests with an invite.
 What’s more, by handpicking certain guests who you’ve identified as your key patrons, you’re able to add an element of exclusivity to an event – further bolstering their interest and investment in your brand.

 As well as harnessing the power of data – and making use of the proper software to gather this for you – events companies are still guilty of leaving their year-end events to the last minute.

 The silly season runs from October to December and sees a flurry of invitations going out.
 Unfortunately, your guests can only attend a finite number of functions before they’re afflicted with ‘event burnout’.
 Make sure that the guests you need to attend are able to, by bucking the trend and holding your ‘year end’ function earlier in the year.
 Opting for a mid-year event will ensure that your guests are not only able to attend, but are given a world-class experience too.
 Because so many events companies cut it fine by planning everything at the last minute, they’re often at the mercy of sub-par vendors, which results in a less than stellar event.
 Brands need to give adequate thought to how they approach their all-important corporate events if they want to capitalise on their corporate event management services.

-Make sure your 2016 events are profitable investments – find out how to turn your corporate events into powerful marketing tools by downloading our Guide to Turning Your Events into Marketing Gold.
+Make sure your 2016 events are profitable investments – find out how to turn your corporate events into powerful marketing tools.